Sette Giugno

-Sette Giugno (from Italian for "Seventh of June") is a Maltese national holiday celebrated annually on 7 June.
-It commemorates events which occurred on that day in 1919 when, following a series of riots by the Maltese population, British troops fired into the crowd, killing four peoples.
-This led to increased resistance to the colonial government and support for the pro-Italian irredentists that had challenged the British presence on the island.
+Sette Giugno (Italian, 'Seventh of June') is a Maltese national holiday celebrated annually on 7 June.
+It commemorates riots which occurred in the Crown Colony of Malta on 7 June 1919 over a cost-of-living crisis in the colony.
+British troops eventually managed to suppress the riots, killing four in the process.
+The riots and the British colonial government's response to them led to increased anti-colonial sentiments among the Maltese public, while Fascist Italy and ethnic Italians in the colony viewed the riots as an opportunity to promote Italian irredentism in Malta.

-Historical setting
+Background

 In the aftermath of the First World War, with the disruptions in agriculture and industry across the whole of the continent, the Maltese colonial government failed to provide an adequate supply of basic food provisions for the islands.

 The cost of living increased dramatically after the war.
 Imports were limited, and as food became scarce prices rose; this made the fortune of farmers and merchants with surpluses to trade.
 The dockyard and government workers found that wage increases were not keeping up with the increase in the cost of food.
 The dockyard workers formed a union in 1916, and in 1917 organised a strike after being offered a 10% pay increase which was generally regarded as failing to keep up with the cost of living.
 Some segments of the society did well economically.
 There was a widespread belief amongst the populace that grain importers and flour millers were making excessive profits over the price of bread.
 Merchants controlling other commodities also made large profits from the war, in spite of price regulations.